cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 byte-string constants.
 When comprised of printable ASCII characters, they are written as Python 3 byte-string literals (e.g., `b'some constant string'`).

-A global constant `VERSION` is defined, which algorithms are free to use as desired.
-Its value SHALL be `b'vdaf-03'`.
+A global constant `VERSION` of type `Unsigned` is defined, which algorithms are free to use as desired.
+Its value SHALL be `3`.

 This document describes algorithms for multi-party computations in which the parties typically communicate over a network.
 Wherever a quantity is defined